Background mask

 Meet the safari guide: Laizer

-Laizer was born and bred in the Arusha region of Tanzania as he is a member of the Maasai tribe.
+Laizer was born and bred in the Arusha region of Tanzania, as he is a member of the Maasai tribe.
 He grew up in a village called Monduli, close to national parks such as Lake Manyara and Tarangire.
 He is a proud member of the tribe.
 Explaining the meaning of his name, he says: “Laizer is the big cup we use for drinking blood or soup.
 Having this name means we are a giving people – the ones who give the soup or the blood.”

 Tell us about yourself and your journey to becoming a Tanzania Specialist guide?